Larry Cameron: Wrestling career

-In 1988, he had wrestled handful of shows for the National Wrestling Alliance and the American Wrestling Association.
+In 1988, he worked a few shows for the National Wrestling Alliance and the American Wrestling Association.
 In April 1989, he defeated Davey Boy Smith to win the Stampede North American Heavyweight Championship.
-He would hold on to the title, until the promotion closed in December 1989.
-After Stampede shut down, he would return to the AWA in 1990.
-He would also wrestle for New Japan Pro-Wrestling.
-That same year he worked for World Championship Wrestling, where he was managed by Teddy Long.
-Cameron and Butch Reed feuded with Ric Flair and Arn Anderson in December 1990.
+He returned to the AWA in 1990, after Stampede shut down the year prior.
+He also wrestled for New Japan Pro-Wrestling.
+In 1990 he also worked for World Championship Wrestling where he was managed by Teddy Long and tag-teamed with Butch Reed in a feud with Ric Flair and Arn Anderson.

-After the AWA shut down and a tryout with the World Wrestling Federation, he went on a tour of Austria, where he caught the eye of Otto Wanz.
-Wanz offered Cameron to work for his promotion, Catch Wrestling Association.
-And in September 1991, Cameron began touring with the CWA.
-He would return to NJPW for a month in April 1992.
-In July 1992, he won the CWA World Tag Team Championship with his partner Mad Bull Buster.
-The two would hold the titles for 53 weeks, before losing them to Dave Taylor and Mile Zrno.
+After a tryout with the World Wrestling Federation, he toured Austria where he met Otto Wanz.
+Wanz hired Cameron to appear in his promotion, Catch Wrestling Association, in September 1991.
+He won the CWA World Tag Team Championship with his partner Mad Bull Buster in July 1992.
+The two held the titles for 53 weeks before losing them to Dave Taylor and Mile Zrno.
 In April 1993, he wrestled one show in the United States for an NWA territory in Minnesota.
-That October, he and Mad Bull Buster regained the CWA Tag Team titles and held them, until the unfortunate accident.
+That October, he and Mad Bull Buster regained the CWA Tag Team titles.

 Death

-On December 13, 1993, during his match with Tony St. Clair in Bremen, Germany, Cameron suffered a heart attack.
-He was 41 years old.
+On December 13, 1993, during a match with Tony St. Clair in Bremen, Germany, Cameron suffered a heart attack and died, aged 41 years.

-As a result of Cameron's death, Mad Bull Buster had to vacate the CWA World Tag Team Championship, on behalf of himself and his late partner.